paralab/Dendro-5.01/INSTALL_QG.md

    `--enable-threads=multiple` for MPICH);
 - cmake version > 2.8;
 - Python version > 3.5; (For RHS generation scripts.
-Not required for building code unless you want to generate RHS during runtime)
+Not required for building code unless you want to generate RHS during compile time)
 - zlib compression library;
 - Optional : BLAS and LAPACK